Passport and Border Info

 Do I need a tourist card (FMM)?

-YES when crossing at the Lukeville border as of May 2025.
-Driving to Puerto Penasco "officially" has always required a tourist card (FMM--Forma Migratoria Multiple) since you're going beyond the border town of Sonoyta and they're now enforcing the law.
+MAYBE when crossing at the Lukeville border.
+As of January 2026, Border Patrol has not been enforcing it for the past few months.
+But that can change at any time.
+Driving to Puerto Penasco "officially" has always required a tourist card (FMM--Forma Migratoria Multiple) since you're going beyond the border town of Sonoyta.
 (Mexico requires FMMs if you are driving 20 kilometers or more from the border.)
-They're available online (choose entry point Sonoyta) and need to be stamped at the border for validity.
-(Expect confusion for a while and I'll update when informed).
+They're available online (choose entry point Sonoyta) and need to be stamped at the little white building just after the border for validity.

 For visits of 7 or fewer days, there's no charge.
 Click Here to apply online (click the [plus] "+" sign to expand the "By Land" section.
 Note--be sure to enter "+1" for the US country code when entering your phone number).
 If you are being charged for a visit of 7 days or under, you are not at the right link for an official FMM.
 You may be on a page that charges a processing fee or mistakenly on a "visa" page.